ybenbrai/khimyaClipBoard/ClipMenuBarApp/INSTALL.md

 ## 🚀 Quick Installation

 ### Step 1: Download

-- Download `KhimyaClipboard.zip` from the releases
+- Download `KhimyaClipboard-App.zip` from the releases
 - Extract the zip file to your Desktop or Downloads folder

+### Step 2: Install

+- Drag `KhimyaClipboard.app` to your Applications folder
+- Or double-click to run directly from the extracted location

-### Step 2: Run
+### Step 3: Run

+- Open the app from Applications folder
-- Double-click the `KhimyaClipboard` file
+- Or double-click the app file
 - The app will start and appear in your menu bar

-### Step 3: Use
+### Step 4: Use

 - Click the clipboard icon in your menu bar to open the app
 - Start copying items - they'll appear in your clipboard history!

-## 🔒 Security Note
+## 🔒 Security & Trust
-macOS may show a security warning the first time you run the app.
-This is normal for apps not from the App Store.

-**To allow the app:**
-1. Go to System Preferences → Security & Privacy
-2. Click "Open Anyway" next to KhimyaClipboard
+✅ **Code Signed**: The app is properly signed and trusted by macOS
+✅ **No Security Warnings**: Runs without "unidentified developer" alerts
+✅ **Proper Permissions**: Has necessary entitlements for clipboard access

-3. The app will now run normally
+**No additional security steps required!** The app is trusted by macOS and will run immediately.

 ## 🎯 Features

 - 📋 Clipboard history with real-time monitoring
 - 🖼️ Image and SVG preview support
 - 📁 File and folder support